The best Surface Pro 7 deals in September

 Microsoft's Surface Pro 7 and Surface Pro 7+ tablet PCs are more affordable iPad Pro alternatives.
 With the optional Surface Type Cover keyboard, either one holds its own against today's best laptops.

-As the release date of the new Surface Pro 8 nears, we expect to see significant markdowns on its predecessor.
+As the release date of the new Surface Pro 8 grows near, we expect to see significant markdowns to its predecessor.
 So if you just so happen to be in the market for a new tablet, the Surface Pro 7 is worth considering.

 As we note in our Microsoft Surface Pro 7+ review, it delivers faster CPU and GPU performance than the original Surface Pro 7.
 It also has a swappable SSD and fanless chassis, which you don't often see on a tablet.